Analysis: Biden retreats from vow to make pariah of Saudis

 But what the Biden administration is calling a “recalibration” of former President Donald Trump's warm relationship with Saudi royals looks a lot like the normal U.S. stand before Trump: chiding on human rights abuses in the kingdom, but not allowing those concerns to interfere with relations with Saudi Arabia.

-In recent days, Biden officials have responded to intense criticism of its failure to sanction the prince by pointing to U.S. measures targeting his lower-ranking associates.
+In recent days, Biden officials have responded to intense criticism of the administration's failure to sanction the prince by pointing to U.S. measures targeting his lower-ranking associates.

-Those include steps against the prince’s “Tiger squad” that allegedly has sought out dissidents abroad and sanctions and visa restrictions upon Saudi officials who directly participated in Khashoggi’s slaying and dismemberment.
+Those include steps against the prince’s “Tiger squad,” which allegedly has sought out dissidents abroad, and sanctions and visa restrictions upon Saudi officials who directly participated in Khashoggi’s slaying and dismemberment.

 The language itself has softened, with Biden officials referring to Saudi Arabia as a strategic partner rather than pariah.